insin/isomorphic-lab/README.md

 title of the post.

-By default, these title parts will be reversed and joined with a mid-dot to form the final title to be included in a `<title>` elemnt or set on `document.title` depending on the environment - this is configurable, though.
+By default, these title parts will be reversed and joined with a mid-dot to form the final title to be included in a `<title>` element or set on `document.title` depending on the environment - this is configurable.

 ### Client rehydration